What is Obesity?

 There is not a separate BMI chart used for men and women.
 Both sexes use the same chart to measure obesity.
 In addition, the same classifications of obesity apply to both men and women.

 Waist circumference is a less-common method used to measure obesity in an individual.
-This simple measurement indicates obesity and morbid obesity in adults by measuring your waist.
+This simple measurement indicates obesity and severe obesity in adults by measuring your waist.
 To find your waist circumference, wrap a tape measure around the area above your hip bone and below your rib cage.

 For females, a waist circumference of 35 inches or greater is considered unhealthy.
 For men, a waist circumference of 40 inches or greater is considered unhealthy.
 There is not a classification chart or various ranges used with this method to determine obesity.
 Only the simple thresholds for men and women noted above apply.